Joint Notice of Privacy Practices

 Right to Inspect and Copy.
 You have the right to inspect and copy medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but may exclude records such as psychotherapy notes.

 To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our Correspondence Desk in the Medical Records Department.
-See Contact List at end.
+See contact list on page 15.

 Someone from this department will contact you within 30 days about your request.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.